ArduPilot/ardupilot_wiki/common/source/docs/common-accelerometer-calibration.rst

 .. note::

-   Accelerometer calibration is mandatory if you're :ref:`using EKF to estimate vehicle position <common-apm-navigation-extended-kalman-filter-overview>`.
+   Accelerometer calibration is mandatory in Ardupilot.

 Calibration steps
 =================

+.. warning:: If the board is mounted in a non-standard orientation (i.e. arrow is not pointing forward) then please ensure the :ref:`AHRS_ORIENTATION<AHRS_ORIENTATION>`  is properly set before doing the accelerometer calibration.

 #.
 Under **Initial Setup \| Mandatory Hardware**, select **Accel
    Calibration** from the left-side menu.